petersid2022/master-thesis/notes.md

 | Q8_0 | 1.0 | 3.5 ms | ~286 |
 | Q4_K_M | 0.55 | 1.9 ms | ~526 |

-You don't speed up the math - the GPU still computes in higher precision internally after dequantizing.
-You speed up the **memory transfer**, and since memory is the bottleneck, you get a near-linear speedup.
-Q4_K_M is ~3.7× faster than F16 simply because each weight is 3.7× smaller.
+This does not speed up the math.
+After dequant the GPU still computes in higher precision.
+It speeds up the transfer.
+Since that's the wait, tok/s scales almost with bytes/weight.
+Q4_K_M is ~3.7× vs F16 because the weights are ~3.7× smaller.

 ### Does it hurt quality?

-Yes, but how much depends on how aggressive.
-The standard way to measure this is the perplexity gap between the quantized model and its FP16 reference on a held-out corpus.
-Rough empirical curve (varies by model; the shape is universal):
+Yes.
+How much depends how far the quant goes.
+Usual measure: PPL gap vs FP16 on a held-out corpus.
+Rough curve (shape is consistent, numbers move by model):

 | Quant | Quality loss vs F16 | Size vs F16 |
 |---|---|---:|